fsferrara/blog/README.md

 git clone --recursive git@github.com:fsferrara/blog.git
 ```

-At the moment, the only submodules is the [theme](https://github.com/fsferrara/cactus-dark).
-It's a submodule since I [forked](https://github.com/probberechts/hexo-theme-cactus) it from a [guy](https://github.com/probberechts).
+At the moment, the only submodules is the [theme](https://github.com/fsferrara/hexo-theme-next).

 ### Installing Hexo